-In the biobank’s spaces, starting from the entrance, everything is monitored down to the last detail.
-The facilities are equipped with electronic access control and an alarm system that signals any malfunctioning.
-At the same time, the management of samples and data is performed through software that guarantees traceability and anonymity.
+In the biobank facility, starting from the entrance, everything is closely monitored down to the last detail.
+The rooms of the facility are equipped with electronic access control and alarm systems that signal any malfunctioning.
+The management of samples and data is performed through software that guarantees traceability and anonymity.

-Depending on the type, samples can be cryopreserved in freezers that reach a temperature of -80°C or in special containers, equipped with a liquid nitrogen circuit that brings the temperature to -198°C. Cryopreservation is required to preserve unaltered biological material for long periods.
+Certain samples can be cryopreserved in freezers at a temperature of -80°C. The biobank also boasts several liquid nitrogen tanks that can store samples at -198°C. Cryopreservation is required to preserve unaltered biological material for extended periods of time.

 What is the role of a biobank in scientific research?

-- to improve knowledge of disease risk factors to prevent the onset of disease.
+- To increase the knowledge of disease risk factors to prevent disease onset;

-- to develop precision medicine and personalized therapy
+- To develop precision medicine and personalized therapies.

 Why participate in a biobank?